adamko-dev/dokkatoo/README.md

   dokkatoo(projects(":subproject-world"))

   // A dependency on all-modules-page-plugin is required at the moment, see https://github.com/adamko-dev/dokkatoo/issues/14
-  // A version is not required, Dokkatoo will automatically add one. dokkatooPluginHtml("org.jetbrains.dokka:all-modules-page-plugin") }
+  // If using Dokkatoo v2.1.0+ version is not required, Dokkatoo will automatically add one. dokkatooPluginHtml("org.jetbrains.dokka:all-modules-page-plugin")

+  // Earlier versions of Dokkatoo must add a dependency: dokkatooPluginHtml(
+     dokkatoo.versions.jetbrainsDokka.map { dokkaVersion ->
+        "org.jetbrains.dokka:all-modules-page-plugin:$dokkaVersion"
+     }
+  )
+}
 ```